WisdomCasual/Dr.Stone-Civilization-Rebooted/README.md

 * Broad open world map to explore freely with different tasks and quests to complete.
 * Pathfinding for enemies with entity point of view, hearing area, and heading towards the last seen position when losing track of the player.
-* Engaging combat system with knockback, stun, death animations, and ability to heal using food when out of combat
+* Engaging combat system with knockback, stun, death animations, and ability to heal using food when out of combat.
 * Different tools for the player to use to interact with world elements.
-Torch to light your way in the night
 * Day-night cycle with different colored lights.
-* inventory system for collected item drops.
+* Inventory system for collected item drops.
 * Hot air balloon to travel across the map with ease and experience the world from the skies.
 * Minimap that shows player position, quest positions, and the ability for the player to add waypoint.
 * Ability to enter buildings and caves.